 Members of Triathlon England registered Triathlon Clubs in the region - The boundaries of the Region shall be determined by Triathlon England, having fully consulted with the region.

 Control of the Region shall be vested in its Annual General Meeting (AGM).
-The day-to-day affairs of the Region shall be administered by the Regional Manager, in consultation with the Executive Committee.
+The day-to-day affairs of the Region shall be administered by the elected officers of the Executive Committee (‘Executive Officers’) with assistance from the Regional Manager.

 Committee membership shall consist of officers (referred to as Executive Officers of the Committee) and ordinary members of the Committee.
 All Committee members will be subject to the terms of this constitution and by joining the Committee will be deemed to accept any regulations and codes of conduct that the Region and/or Triathlon England has adopted.
+Only Elected Executive Officers of the Executive Committee have a vote at committee meetings.

+The chair of the committee shall proactively address and manage conflicts of interests amongst the Executive Officers.
+No Executive Officer or committee member may participate in the discussion of, or vote in respect of, a matter in which they have a material conflict of interest.

 Officers and Other Members of the Committee

-The officers of the Committee (Executive Officers) and other Committee Members will be will be elected annually at the AGM, in addition there will be an honorary post of President.
+The Executive Officers of the Committee and other Committee Members will be be elected annually at the AGM, in addition there will be an honorary post of President which shall be voted for by the Committee at the first committee meeting of each new year.
 All those so elected, and those standing for election should be able to confirm that they are able to pass a “fit and proper person” test.
 The offices to be filled at the AGM and the number of other Committee Members to be elected at the AGM will be selected by the Committee prior to the AGM but will in any case include a Chair, Treasurer and Secretary.
-There will be a minimum of six positions.
+There will be a minimum of three and a maximum of twelve positions in total.
 If there are insufficient candidates to fill all of the available Offices, one person may be appointed to more than one position, but no person may hold more than one of the positions of Chair, Secretary and Treasurer at the same time.

 Wherever possible all the committee roles should be represented by members representing a spread of the London Regional Clubs.

-Officers and Committee Members will retire each year at the AGM but will be eligible for re-election on completion of their term of office.
-After three years in a role the Officer or Committee member should then stand down from that particular position.
+All Officers and Committee Members will retire each year at the AGM but will be eligible for re-election on completion of their term of office.
 If there is a vacancy in the position of Officer or Committee Member the Committee may co-opt an individual Member to fill such a vacancy until the next AGM.

+After four years in a role the Executive Officer or Committee member should then stand down from that particular position but if no other candidate presents themselves they may stand for a further four-year period.
+At the end of two four-year periods the Committee (excluding the elected Officer or Committee member) will decide whether to allow the Officer or Committee member to undertake a further four-year period, or subsequent four-year periods as may be determined.

+If there is a vacancy in the position of Officer or Committee Member or that there is a requirement for additional expertise, the Committee may co-opt an individual Member to fill such a vacancy until the next AGM but such person or persons will not have a vote.

-The Committee shall have at least one male member and at least one female member.
+The Committee shall use best efforts to have at least 30% male members and at least 30% female members.